 Aquadecks is meant to be a penetrative product, so none should ‘sit’ on the surface of your wood cladding.
 If you choose to spray Aquadecks onto your cladding, always brush or roll back to improve penetration, coverage and uniformity of colour.

 As Aquadecks should be applied wet-on-wet, it should not be allowed to dry in-between coats.
-We recommend you work in sections on your wood cladding that you can complete in around 15 minutes.
-This is so you can go back and re-coat before your wood cladding is able to dry.
+We recommend you work in sections that you can complete in around 15 minutes.
+This is so you can go back and re-coat before your cladding is able to dry.

 Maintenance is simple when using a water-based penetrative product such as Aquadecks – just clean with Net-Trol to remove any built-up dirt and apply a maintenance coat, as needed.
 No sanding or stripping required!

-If you’re looking for a water-based, semi-transparent matt finish that will enhance the natural beauty of your wood cladding, rather than covering it, Aquadecks is a good choice.
-It also provides advanced UV protection, to prevent your wood cladding from fading.
+If you’re looking for a water-based, semi-transparent matt finish that will enhance the natural beauty of your wood, rather than covering it, Aquadecks is a good choice.
+It also provides advanced UV protection, to prevent your wooden cladding from fading.

 For added longevity and protection, especially if you live in a harsh environment (such as where there is intense heat and UV exposure, or particularly rough weather), Tropitech is a good ‘all in one’ water-based, semi-transparent finish, which will help your wood cladding to resist moisture, rot and decay.
 Tropitech also contains a fungicide that resists mildew.
-As Tropitech delivers long-lasting protection against UV damage, it slows down your wood cladding’s ageing process.
+As Tropitech delivers long-lasting protection against UV damage, it slows down the ageing process of wood.

 Tropitech bonds both ‘in’ and ‘on’ the wood and serves not only to protect your wood cladding but also to enhance it.